300plus/herochat/readme.txt

 3. Navigate to **Settings > HeroChat** to configure the chatbot.

 == Changelog ==

+= 1.0.8 =
+* Styled HeroChat menu item with a gradient background.
+* Applied hover effect to make it stand out in the WordPress admin panel.

 = 1.0.7 =
 * Updated chatbot embed script to a new format.